-The waves are always crashing at Cave Point, a 19-acre park snugged against the Lake Michigan shore in eastern Door County.
+The waves are always crashing at Cave Point, a 19-acre park snug against the Lake Michigan shore in eastern Door County.
 And every winter, this reliably roaring surf creates magical ice sculptures along the park's dolomite cliffs, which stand sentinel along the lakefront.
-So if you're looking for a novel winter getaway, this is the spot.
+So if you're looking for an unforgettable winter getaway for family and friends, this is the spot.

-Cave Point's intricately carved cliffs and underwater caverns were formed after centuries of relentless attack by Lake Michigan, whose waves increase in size and strength as they hurtle toward the rocky shore.
-The force of these waves smashing into the escarpment sends water spraying skyward – at times, 30 feet or more.
-And when the temps drop, it is these water sprays that create an unending and impressive array of icicles, which cling to the cliffs and adjacent tree branches.
-Ice shelves and other intriguing crystalline formations are birthed as well.
+Cave Point's intricately carved cliffs and underwater caverns were formed after centuries of erosion by Lake Michigan, whose waves increase in size and strength as they hurtle toward the rocky shore.
+The force of these waves against this escarpment sends water spraying skyward — at times, 30 feet or more.
+And when the temperatures drop, it’s these water sprays that create an unending and impressive array of icicles, which cling to the cliffs and adjacent tree branches.
+Ice shelves and other intriguing crystalline formations are formed as well.

-Before heading over, grab a pair of snowshoes or sturdy boots.
-The free county park has a few short trails along the bluffs, where you can ogle the ice formations – constantly changing due to the current, wind and waves.
+Before heading over, make sure everyone has snowshoes or sturdy boots.
+Cave Point County Park has a few short trails along the bluffs, where you can ogle the ice formations — constantly changing due to the current, wind and waves.
 Be prepared for a true sensory experience, as you'll not only hear the roar of the waves as they crash into the rock, but you'll likely feel a rumbling underfoot from their mighty force, too.

-Make sure to have your camera handy during your visit.
-Cave Point is a popular spot for photographers, as its impressive gray-and-white cliffs are juxtaposed against Lake Michigan's blue-green waters in an appealing fashion.
+Have your camera handy during your visit.
+Cave Point is a popular spot for photographers, as its impressive white-gray cliffs are juxtaposed against Lake Michigan's blue-green waters in an appealing fashion.
 And, of course, the sparkling ice formations add an exclamation point to the scene.

-When you're ready to move on, hop onto the Black Trail, a 2.5-mile path that winds through a mixed hardwood forest to connect Cave Point with Whitefish Dunes State Park, a popular Door County stop that sits just to the south.
+When your travel crew is ready to move on, hop onto the Black Trail, a 2.5-mile path that winds through a mixed hardwood forest to connect Cave Point with Whitefish Dunes State Park, a popular Door County stop that sits just to the south.
 Once in Whitefish Dunes, you can hike, snowshoe or cross-country ski on more than a dozen miles of trail.